Bones

 Osteoblasts (bone forming cells), osteocytes (inactive osteoblasts), osteoclasts (cells that reabsorb the bone) |

-Shapes |
+Functions |

-Clinical relations | Rickets, osteomalacia, osteoporosis, tumors, fractures |
+Clinical relations | Osteomalacia, osteoporosis, tumors, fractures |

 What is a bone?

-A bone is a somatic structure that is comprised of calcified connective tissue.
+A bone is a somatic structure that is composed of calcified connective tissue.
 Ground substance and collagen fibers create a matrix that contains osteocytes.
 These cells are the most common cell found in mature bone and responsible for maintaining bone growth and density.
 Within the bone matrix both calcium and phosphate are abundantly stored, strengthening and densifying the structure.

 Each bone is connected with one or more bones and are united via a joint (only exception: hyoid bone).
 With the attached tendons and musculature, the skeleton acts as a lever that drives the force of movement.
 The inner core of bones (medulla) contains either red bone marrow (primary site of hematopoiesis) or is filled with yellow bone marrow filled with adipose tissue.

-Types of bone
+Types of bones

 Long bones